Skip to main content

 What Homeowners Associations May Regulate

-Homeowners associations may regulate a wide variety of activities that affect the shared amenities and even private portions of the neighborhood.
-Homeowners often welcome this, since it is intended to maintain a certain level of uniformity and functionality.
-For instance, some HOAs prohibit the growing of vegetable gardens or the display of political yard signs.
+Homeowners associations (HOAs) may regulate a wide variety of activities.
+That includes things that affect the shared amenities and even private portions of the neighborhood.
+Homeowners often welcome this since it helps maintain a certain level of uniformity and functionality.
+For instance, some HOAs prohibit the growing of vegetable gardens or the display of certain yard signs.
 But there are limits.

-See Homeowners Associations Basics and Getting Involved in Your HOA for more details.
+See Homeowners Associations Basics and Getting Involved in Your HOA for frequently asked questions (FAQs) on these topics.

 • Fences, shrubs, and hedges

-• Landscaping (what flowers can be planted, for instance)
+• Landscaping (what flowers to allow, for instance)

 • Swing sets, basketball hoops, and other structures for children

-Thus, one common interest development (CID) may allow residents to plant their own gardens, but not to fence off their gardens.
-Another CID may allow cats or small dogs, but not large dogs.
-Still another might allow children's swing sets in the back yard, but not a basketball hoop in the front.
+common interest development (CID) may allow residents and renters to plant their own gardens.
+But it might not let them fence off their gardens.
+Another CID may allow cats or small dogs, but not large animals.
+Still, another might allow children's swing sets in the backyards but not a basketball hoop in the front.
+As long as these rules don't violate state law or federal law, they are as restrictive as the community decides.

-Along with the covenants, codes, and restrictions (CC&Rs), fees are something that can vary considerably.
-Some CIDs charge a nominal monthly fee to maintain common areas, while others can charge significantly higher fees.
-In addition, CIDs can levy assessments on residents for major renovations or repairs.
-These charges can quickly add up, and the fee policy depends on what the CID and the governing association determine it to be.
-In some cases, residents who either cannot or will not pay required fees can face foreclosure.
+Annual budgets that meet the needs of the community set the monthly fees.
+Some CIDs charge a nominal monthly fee to maintain common areas.
+Others can charge significantly higher fees.
+Also, CIDs can levy special assessments on residents for major renovations or repairs.
+These charges can quickly add up.
+The fee policy depends on what the CID and the governing association choose by vote.
+In some cases, residents who can't or won't pay the required fees can face foreclosure.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help